Full case study available here.

 More information on the software used in the study here.

-This note presents a stress testing case study for a set of banks with inter-bank obligations, illustrating how stress testing may be accomplished using Risk Control’s Stress ControllerTM software.
+This note presents a stress testing case study for a set of banks with inter-bank obligations, illustrating how stress testing may be accomplished using Risk Control’s RC-ICAAP and Stress Testing System.
 The calculations are performed for a banking sector comprising three individual banks (labelled A, B and C).
 The software may accommodate any number of banks and potentially other financial intermediaries.

 We show how each bank’s balance sheet, P&L and key capital planning ratios are affected by macro scenarios including (i) a domestic country recession and (ii) a US recession.
 Note here that the “domestic country” is a notional small, open, emerging market economy.
 We also demonstrate (in scenario (iii)), how the software models a ‘contagion effect’ caused by the failure to fulfil inter-bank obligations resulting in a liquidity shock to one of the banks.